kununu/data-fixtures/docs/FixtureTypes/cache-pool-fixtures.md

 ### Cache Pool Fixtures
 -------------------------------

-The `CachePoolFixtures` allows you to load data fixtures for any implementation of the [PSR-6](https://github.com/php-fig/cache) standard.
+The `Cache Pool Fixtures` allows you to load data fixtures for any implementation of the [PSR-6](https://github.com/php-fig/cache) standard.

 ## Install